ESSENTIALS OF SPECIALIST PRACTICE AND HEALTH ASSESSMENT - 2024/5

 001 Demonstrate competence in safely applying theoretical assessment frameworks and utilisation of a wide array of assessment methods to acquire a concise and holistic patient history and examination across diverse populations.
 KPT

-002 Critically analyse assessment findings categorised as normal and abnormal for the individual, recognising the required actions and developing a plan of management.
+002 Distinguish between assessment findings categorised as normal and deviations of normal for the individual.
 KCPT

 003 Demonstrate advanced professional communication skills working in collaboration with patients and members of the inter-disciplinary team to deliver safe, person-centred care.
 CPT